ipfs/devgrants/open-grants/active-local-discovery-in-brave.md

 - Local discovery between two JS-IPFS nodes running in Brave is merged to ipfs-companion.
 - Upstream fixes to `js-libp2p-mdns`, `libp2p/specs` (if needed)

-## Recommended Team
+## Team

 <!-- List the skills and experience you are looking for.
 Teams with this background might be a better fit for this project.-->

-Someone experienced with
-- creating solutions across multiple runtime contexts
-- developing browser extensions with WebExtension APIs
-    - nice to haves: familiarity with polyfilling Nodejs APIs, Chrome Apps / OS APIs
-- distributed/p2p systems
-    - nice to haves: use of mDNS broadcasts for local discovery
+- [@RangerMauve](https://github.com/RangerMauve) - (Grant recipient) Active member of the dweb community.
+   Done multiple grants with DAT and are key member in team that set up the DAT Foundation.

+- @lidel - (Protocol Labs) Technical advisor

+- @autonome - (Protocol Labs) Grant advisor

 ## Detailed Requirements & Constraints
 <!-- You can use this section to detail requirements that the deliverables must include.